 The Student Secure plan does not provide any coverage for vision.

 Accidental dental is covered if you suffer an accident to your teeth and need to have dental surgery with coverage of $250 per tooth up to a maximum of $500 on the Budget, Select and Elite plans only.
 Regular dental check-ups or visits are not covered - however if you do have unexpected dental pain the plan will pay $100 towards expenses for treatment for this pain if you are on the Budget, Select or Elite plans.
 The Smart level does not provide any dental coverage.
 If you require a more comprehensive dental insurance plan, please see our dental plans.

-Usual Reasonable and Customary (URC) is a term that insurance companies use to describe a limitation on their responsibility to pay for eligible medical expenses.
-Basically, URC refers to the fee typically charged by a provider for a specific procedure in a specific geographic area.
-So if a particular procedure typically costs $5,000 in the New York City area, and most providers customarily charge about $5,000 for that procedure, the insurance company will not pay your provider in New York City $10,000 for the same exact procedure.
-Instead, they will limit their payment amount to "Usual Reasonable and Customary" - in this example, $5,000.
+URC – which stands for Usual Reasonable and Customary – is either the lesser of 150% of the charges payable under the United States Medicare program for claims incurred outside the PPO network within the U.S., or the average cost charged by a provider for a specific procedure in a specific geographic area.
+For example, if a particular procedure costs $5,000 on average in the New York City, the insurance company will not pay your provider in New York City $10,000 for the same exact procedure.
+Instead, they will limit their payment to "Usual Reasonable and Customary" – in this example, $5,000.

 The Student Secure plan comes in four plan options; Smart, Budget, Select and Elite.
 The main differences between the four plans falls into two main areas 1) Differences in benefit levels and 2) Out of Pocket expenses you will need to pay.